Candy (H.O.T. song): NCT Dream version

 South Korean boy group NCT Dream released another version of "Candy" on December 16, 2022.
 It served as the lead single for their extended play of the same name.
-The song was featured on a commercial.
-It debuted at number seven on the Circle Digital Chart.
+Featured on a commercial, the song debuted at number seven on the Circle Digital Chart.

 Release and promotion

 On November 18, 2022, NCT Dream announced that they would re-record "Candy" and release it as the lead single for their Christmas-themed extended play of the same name.
 Before its release, the song was featured in a Kookmin Bank's commercial starring the group.
 A portion of the song was featured in promotional videos released via YouTube Shorts.
 A teaser for the music video was released on December 14.
 The song was released on December 16, 2022, alongside an accompanying music video, showing the members seize a candy factory and celebrating Christmas.
 NCT Dream performed the song at the 2022 KBS Song Festival on the same day of release.
 They performed the song alongside the b-side "Graduation" on South Korean music show Show!
 Music Core on December 17.